LauraCuellarCa/Battleships_ADS/FunctionsExplained.md

 5. **`draw_ship_on_canvas(canvas, ship_length, start_row, start_col, direction):`**
    - Draws a ship on the canvas based on its length, starting position, and direction.
+   - It uses simple iterative constructs, similar to the create_grid function.
+   - The time complexity of this function is O(n), where n is the length of the ship, as it iteratively draws each segment of the ship proportional to its length.

 6. **`on_user_canvas_click(event):`**
    - Handles the user's click on the user canvas during ship placement.